willfurnass/sheffield_hpc/index.rst

    :align: right
    :alt: A picture showing some of the Iceberg hardware.

-This is the manual for all the High Performance Computing (HPC) services provided at the University of Sheffield.

 High Performance Computing at Sheffield
 ---------------------------------------

-The Research Computing Group manages two High Performance Computing (HPC) systems at Sheffield, the **Iceberg** cluster and the new **ShARC** cluster.
+The current High Performance Computing (HPC) system at Sheffield, is the :ref:`iceberg` cluster.
-These systems are going to both be available for the next few years, however, eventually Iceberg will be retired.
-For all the information on the two clusters
-see:

-* :ref:`iceberg` - Sheffield's current HPC service
+A new system, ShARC (Sheffield Advanced Research Computer), is currently under development.
-* :ref:`sharc` - Sheffield's new HPC Service (Not yet ready for users)
+It is not yet ready for use.

-Both the clusters are designed to be similar enough to one another so that if you are familiar with one you will be able to use both.

 Research Computing Team
 -----------------------